wxcctechsummit/wxcclabguides/labs/Lab1.md

 <iframe width="1024" height="576" src="https://www.youtube-nocookie.com/embed/jU2RzlVFukg?rel=0" title="WxCC Lab #1 Part 1: Control Hub OnBoarding Admin Tasks" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Set Up Contact Center
+> ** Note. ** The task below can only be completed once for each tenant.
+If you've already done this, you can skip it and go to the next section.

 - Login to the [Control Hub](https://admin.webex.com){:target="_blank"} with the existing admin account.